Aiven-Open/klaw-docs/docs/HowTo/schemas/Request-a-schema.md

    Registry and fail if it is not valid.
 A team member will review the request and approve or decline it based on the request made.

-On approval, a notification is sent to all the producers and consumers of the topic in this environment mentioning a schema change.
+Once approved, all producers and consumers linked to this topic in the environment will receive a notification regarding a schema change.

 ## Schema validation